Military colours, standards and guidons: Netherlands

 In the Dutch armed forces, the colour (or standard in case of the mounted (i.e. cavalry and field and horse artillery) regiments) is orange (except for the colour of the midshipman corps, which is red).
 All are gold fringed.

 On the obverse is the royal cypher of the monarch that gave the regiment its (original) colour, with the unit's name underneath (including the year the regiment or corps was established), both in gold; around the four edges is a laurel branch.
 Battle honours are added in the corners of the obverse and sometimes also on the left and right of the royal cypher; if additional honours are awarded, they are placed on streamers that are attached to the pike until the presentation of a new colour.
 Battle honours refer to places (e.g. Waterloo or Rotterdam), areas (West-Java or Afghanistan) (seas included, for example Java-zee), or to a military campaign (Tiendaagse Veldtocht or Veldtocht van 1815); the year or years of engagement are always added, except on the colours of the Netherlands Marine Corps.

 On the reverse is the arms of the Kingdom of the Netherlands without the mantle.
 The shield is blue and is strewn with small upright rectangles; the main device is a crowned rampant lion, holding a sword in its upper paw and a bundle of seven arrows in its lower paw.
 The lion and rectangles are gold, whilst the blade of the sword is silver.
 Supporting the shield on either side is a gold rampant lion, facing outwards towards the viewer.
-There is a gold crown above the shield; whilst below it is a blue scroll with the motto Je maintiendrai (I will maintain) in gold.
+There is a gold crown above the shield; whilst below it is a blue scroll with the royal motto Je maintiendrai (I will maintain) in gold.
 The shield and lions are surrounded by a wreath of green palm and oak leaves tied together with an orange and blue ribbon, and there is another wavy gold laurel wreath around the four edges.

 The Military Order of William or other decorations are attached to the pike when awarded.
 The pike has a finial of a lion on a plinth holding a sword and a bunch of seven arrows.
 Traditionally a colour is 87 cm × 87 cm (with a pike 2.50 m long).
 Guards regiments carry the same colour, with some differing details.
 The same applies to the colours carried by the Royal Military Academy and the Royal Military School.
 Standards measure 50 cm × 50 cm with a pike 2 m long.

+Only Regiment van Heutsz has a full British-styled stand as a variant of the national flag used by the regiment in the Korean War is used as the Regimental Colour with the orange colour as the King's Colour (or Queen's).